Francis II of France: Kingdom on the death of Henri II

 With the peace of Cateau Cambresis in 1559, the crown had been left on the cusp of bankruptcy.
 The public deficit stood at 40 million livres, of which 19 million was owed immediately.
-The interest rates on these loans were not insignificant, as lenders had grown wary of the crown's inability to pay over the years and this lack of confidence would only be furthered with Henry II's death.
+The interest rates on these loans were notable, as lenders had grown wary of the crown's inability to pay over the years and this lack of confidence would only be furthered with Henry II's death.
 Henri's religious policy had also proved ineffective, his persecutory edicts failing to stop the growth of Calvinism in France.
 Religious violence was increasing, with attacks in Paris, first in response to the loss at the Battle of Saint-Quentin (1557) and then around the trial of the heretic parlementaire Anne du Bourg.

 Guise administration

 From the beginning of their assumption of government, the Guises faced opposition from several factions.
 Their rise to dominance had come at the expense of Anne de Montmorency and the House of Bourbon who resented their total ascendency to varying degrees.

 The political decisions of the government were also contested.
 To try and set about fixing the realm's finances, they embarked upon an aggressive campaign of cost cutting, scaling down the size of the army from its height in the wars, and deferring payments to the troops, who angrily protested against the Guises.
 This would not however be enough, so they were moved to raise forced loans from the provinces, such as 800,000 livres from Normandy, to cover shortfalls.
 They further suppressed Venal office.

 Forced loans would continue into 1560, with 100,000 crowns being demanded of the Parlement and merchants of Paris in October 1560, shortly after the convoking of the estates had taken place.

 In religion, the Guises initially continued the repression of Protestantism started by King Henry II.
 From July 1559 to February 1560 they would pass four more persecutory edicts, including such provisions as the razing of any house which a Protestant meeting occurred in, and the prosecution of landlords who knowingly harboured heretics as tenants.